 I'm involved into different open source software projects.
-I specifically focus on writing good documentation, unit tests and tutorials.
+I also focus on writing good documentation, unit tests and tutorials.

 The UNLocBoX is a convex optimization software using proximal splitting method that was originally launched with the UNLocX project.
 The original sofware is written in MATLAB, but a python subproject was born and named the PyUNLocBoX.
 This software contains a structure to solve convex problems that are very close to their mathematical formulation.